List of awards and nominations received by Ariana Grande

-American singer and actress Ariana Grande has won many accolades and awards throughout her career.
+American singer, songwriter, and actress Ariana Grande has won many accolades and awards throughout her career.
 Her debut album Yours Truly was released in 2013, which debuted at No. 1 on the US Billboard 200 chart.
 The album spawned three singles "The Way", "Baby I" and "Right There", all which entered the Hot 100.
 That same year, she won New Artist of the Year at the American Music Awards.
 She played the titular role of Cat in the teen sitcom Sam & Cat (2013–14), for which she won a Favorite TV Actress award at the Nickelodeon Kids' Choice Awards.

 In 2014, Grande released her second studio album, My Everything, preceded by its lead single "Problem".
-At the 31st annual MTV Video Music Awards, "Problem" won the Best Pop Video award, and garnered three nominations, including Best Female Video.
+At the 2014 MTV Video Music Awards, "Problem" won the Best Pop Video award, and garnered three nominations, including Best Female Video.
 The single also won Best Song at the 2014 MTV Europe Music Awards.
 She won the Favorite Breakout Artist award at the 40th ceremony of the People's Choice Awards.
 At the 2014 Young Hollywood Awards, Grande earned four nominations, including Hottest Music Artist.
 At the 57th Annual Grammy Awards, Grande was nominated for two awards.
 In 2015, she won another American Music Award for Favorite Pop/Rock Female Artist and an iHeartRadio Music Award for Best Collaboration for "Bang Bang".
 She has won a total of ten Teen Choice Awards and six Radio Disney Music Awards.

 In 2016, Grande released her third studio album, Dangerous Woman.
 She was nominated for five awards at the 2016 MTV Video Music Awards, which included Best Pop Video and Best Female Video for her second single "Into You".
 She won the American Music Award for Artist of the Year.
 At the 59th Annual Grammy Awards, Grande was nominated for two more awards, for Best Pop Solo Performance for her single "Dangerous Woman" as well as Best Pop Vocal Album, her second nomination in that category.
 In 2017, she was nominated for Artist of the Year at the 2017 MTV Video Music Awards.